 and any such application shall, unless the Commission or magistrate dispenses with the requirement, contain or be accompanied by such information as is prescribed and be supported by such further information as the Commission or magistrate may require.

-[Section 52 amended by No. 35 of 2003 s.
+[Section 52 amended: No. 35 of 2003 s.
 167; No. 59 of 2004 s.
 141.]

 53. Fees and charges for gaming permits